BernhardBehrendt/ihave.to/README.md

 sudo apt-get install graphicsmagick imagemagick
 ```

+On OS X you can install via brew or macports

+On Windows you need visit the websites of imagemagick and graphicsmagick and install the windows version of that libraries.

+####Node.js####
 iHave.to requires [node.js](http://nodejs.org/ "The node.js environment") and [npm](https://npmjs.org/ "Node Packaged Modules").

 ###Install via NPM###